sdenec/tidy5e-sheet/README.md

 An alternative Character Sheet for Foundry VTT dnd5e aimed at creating a cleaner UI.

 ## Installation
+See https://github.com/foundry-vtt-community/wiki/wiki/Modules#installing-modules.
+Open the Add-on Modules tab in the Configuration and Setup dialog.
+Click Install Module, paste https://raw.githubusercontent.com/sdenec/tidy5e-sheet/master/module.json in as the Manifest URL, then click Install.

 ### Settings
-In the `Configure Settings` menu under `Module Settings` you can chose your prefered settings.
+In the `Configure Settings` menu for your world under `Module Settings` you can chose your prefered settings.
 Round Portraits and Hit Point Overlay Border can only be set by the DM for a consistent use of Portraits.

 ## New Character Sheet Features